regarcher/MetadataMaid/README.md

 Deleted Dashboards can be recovered from the Recycle Bin within 15 days of deletion.

 ## Code Design
+This solution contains a Lighting Web Component (LWC) which require your Org to have My Domain in order to run.
 Deletions of Dashboards are done via the REST API.
 These are performed one at a time.
 Governor limits limit us to 100 callouts per execution.
 This is one of the reasons I limited the GUI to 20 records.

 ## Code Test Classes